Sanjana-quad/Task-Management-System-with-Gemini-AI/README.md

 Architecture Summary
 --------------------

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   UI / AI Input       ↓  REST API       ↓  Application Service       ↓  Domain Model (rules enforced here)       ↓  Repository       ↓  SQLite Database   `
+`   UI / AI Input       ↓  REST API       ↓  Application Service       ↓  Domain Model (rules enforced here)       ↓  Repository       ↓  SQLite Database   `

 AI is used **only** to convert text into structured intent.All validations happen in the same backend logic as UI actions.